luizpericolo/styleguide/board-team/README.md

 ### Backend

 We separate our models and views based on the domains of the product.
-Bellow you can see what an ideal structure would look like
+Below you can see what an ideal structure would look like

 ```
 board